 Use case

-Browsing serious environmental data should not feel heavier than the question itself
+Inspection and impact checks should not feel heavier than the question itself

 What this use case shows

-- fast search and browsing in Agribalyse
+- fast search and inspection in Agribalyse

 - direct access to real activity records

-- inventory inspection without leaving the workflow
+- upstream, downstream, and inventory inspection without leaving the workflow

 Good fit for